arkency/posts/posts/2023-11-23-activerecord-repository.md

 Let's dissect this sample a bit.

-1. TransactionRepository and its public methods form the API.
+1. `TransactionRepository` and its public methods form the API.
 Since it takes no dependencies and carries no state within its lifecycle, the methods are on the singleton.
 These are the only ways to access the data and the surface is very limited.
-2. TransactionRepository::Record is the ActiveRecord class.
+2. `TransactionRepository::Record` is the ActiveRecord class.
 We have to point to its database table with `self.table_name`, since its namespace is "unconventional" to the framework mechanics.
-We may use Record within the repository and to implement its functionality.
+We may use `Record` within the repository and to implement its functionality.
 This constant is not available outside the repository — encapsulation is fulfilled.
 3. Return values of repository queries are immutable structs.
-They're not Relation.
-They're not AR instances either.
+They're not `ActiveRecord::Relation`.
+They're not `ActiveRecord::Base` instances either.

 Does this approach have drawbacks?
 It certainly does.
-Like everything else it is an art of choice — we're trading off convenience in one area for predictability and maintainability in the other.
+Like everything else it's an art of choice.
+We're trading convenience off in one area for predictability and maintainability in the other.
 YMMV.

-Where vast AR API shines most is the view layer and in the numerous framework helpers built on top of conventional use.
-We don't get that with our structs.
-We might get back some of that by including `ActiveModel::Naming` behaviours.
+Where vast ActiveRecord surface shines the most is the view layer and the numerous framework helpers built on top of it.
+We don't get that benefits with our structs.
+We might get back some of them by including `ActiveModel::Naming` behaviours.

 Does this approach have any alternatives?
-The CQRS — separations to write and read models, where there was previously one, could be a viable option for some.
-I especially like that one writes and reads are different, the AR is usually the most desired and my preferred vehicle for implementing SQL read models in Rails.
+The CQRS — a separation of write and read models, where there was previously one, could be a viable option for some.
+Given that writes and reads are implemented and optimised differently, the ActiveRecord fits the read part perfectly.
+It is my preferred vehicle to implement Read Model on top of denormalised SQL database tables in Rails.